-We may not obtain marketing approval for ULTOMIRIS as a treatment for PNH in any jurisdictions beyond the U.S., Europe or Japan or for any indications beyond PNH.
+We may not obtain marketing approval for ULTOMIRIS as a treatment for PNH in any jurisdictions beyond the U.S., Europe or Japan and aHUS in jurisdictions beyond the U.S. or for any indications beyond PNH and aHUS.

 There is no guarantee that any regulatory authorities (beyond the FDA, MHLW or EMA) will promptly approve the use of ULTOMIRIS in PNH patients or that they will approve the use of ULTOMIRIS in PNH patients at all.
 We believe that there may be additional important potential markets for ULTOMIRIS and if we are not able to sell ULTOMIRIS in these geographies, our business may be adversely impacted.